repo-racers/repo-racers/docs/crew_contracts/definition_of_done.md

 - GitHub 'Release' has been given a descriptive and self-explanatory title.
 - GitHub 'Release' has been associated with a project milestone (if appropriate).
 - Asset links to any built binaries, or other related materials have been included in the GitHub 'Release'.

-By adhering to these clearly defined criteria at both levels, we streamline our development process, enhance collaboration among team members, and consistently deliver high-quality software that meets our users' needs and expectations.